jiantengtoo/faq-chatbot-workflow/README.md

 False positive outcomes – either

-1. a)The query can be match to other intent, then the questions can be add to the correct intent and retrain the ML model
+- The query can be match to other intent, then the questions can be add to the correct intent and retrain the ML model
-2. b)The query cannot to match to any intent, that means the query is impossible to answer by the chatbot based on the knowledge base that is train upon.
+- The query cannot to match to any intent, that means the query is impossible to answer by the chatbot based on the knowledge base that is train upon.
-  1. Add a new intent to resolve the query OR
+	- Add a new intent to resolve the query OR
-  2. Add the query to match the fall-back intent
+	- Add the query to match the fall-back intent

 The testing phase is an **iterative process**.
 As more users uses the chatbot, you can understand the user&#39;s interaction with the chatbot and improve on it.